matthewgallina/smockin/README.md

-#### WHAT'S NEW IN VERSION 1.6
+### WHAT'S NEW IN VERSION 1.6

    IMPORT & EXPORT MOCKS

       HTTP Mocks can how be easily exported and imported into other instances of sMockin, allowing teams to quickly share their mocked API definitions.
+The new Import / Export manager supports both bulk and selective exporting, giving you full control of what goes in and out.

-#### OVERVIEW
+### OVERVIEW

 sMockin is a framework with a rich UI used for setting up API simulations and mocks in a bid to aid development and QA  testing in the ever growing realm of the 'Internet of Things'.